NeoTim/beside/README.md

 # Beside

-A library to make an element beside another.
+A UI library to make an element beside another.

 # Demo